of

 Availability:

-The cloud software should provide high availability and resilience to access the IP data at any time.
+The cloud software should offer high availability and reliability to ensure access to IP data at any time.

 Integration:

-The software should be able to integrate with existing IT systems and infrastructures to ensure the smooth flow of data.
+The software should be able to be integrated into existing IT systems and infrastructures to ensure smooth data flow.

-The user interface of the software should be designed intuitively and allow easy navigation and quick familiarization.
+The software's user interface should be intuitive, allowing for easy navigation and quick familiarization.
 User-friendly interface and intuitive operation.

 Technical requirements: